benjaminion/upgrading-ethereum-book/src/book.md

 A bitlist is an ordered variable-length collection of `boolean` values with a maximum of `N` bits.
 In the SSZ spec, a bitlist is denoted by `Bitlist[N]`.

-An interesting feature of bitlists is that they use a sentinal bit to indicate the length of the list.
+An interesting feature of bitlists is that they use a sentinel bit to indicate the length of the list.
 The number of whole bytes in the bitlist is easily derived from the offsets in the serialisation, but that doesn't give us the precise number of bits.
 For example, in a naive scheme 13 bits would be serialised into two bytes, so we would know that the list length is between 9 and 16 bits, but that's all.

 To resolve this problem, bitlist serialisation adds an extra `1` bit at the end of the list (which becomes the highest-order bit in the little-endian encoding).
 The exact length of the bitlist can then be found by ignoring any consecutive high-order zero bits and then stripping off the single sentinel bit.